CodeDriven-Web-and-Mobile/GameMatch/privacy-policy.md

 ### 1.1 Information you provide directly
 - **Account details:** Name, email address, password (stored using Firebase Authentication), and optional profile fields such as skill level, preferred court type, and biography.
-- **Booking and gameplay details:** Game sessions you create or join, waitlist participation, ratings, reviews, and in-app messages or feedback submitted through support forms.
+- **Booking, tournament, and gameplay details:** Game sessions you create or join, tournament registrations, waitlist participation, ratings, reviews, and in-app messages or feedback submitted through support forms.
+- **Coupon information (if used):** Coupon codes you enter during checkout and the discount amount applied to your booking or tournament registration.
 - **Media uploads:** Optional profile images or attachments you choose to upload.

 ### 1.2 Information collected automatically